Spot-SponsorBlock/Spot-SponsorBlock-Extension/README.md

 Some icons made by <a href="https://www.flaticon.com/authors/gregor-cresnar" title="Gregor Cresnar">Gregor Cresnar</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> and are licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blankreativK">CC 3.0 BY</a>

-Some icons made by <a href="https://www.flaticon.com/authors/freepikreativK" title="FreepikreativK">FreepikreativK</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blankreativK">CC 3.0 BY</a>
+Some icons made by <a href="https://www.flaticon.com/authors/freepikreativK" title="FreepikreativK">FreepikreativK</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> are licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blankreativK">CC 3.0 BY</a>